cbschuld/chrisschuld.com-legacy/_posts/2019-02-23-programming-a-dsc-alarm-1832.md

 *8 5555 204 123456789 #
 ```

-This should show each zone being added into the parition as you enter 1, 2, 3, 4, 5, ...
+This should show each zone being added into the partition as you enter 1, 2, 3, 4, 5, ...

 ### Check the devices